Group equivariant Radon-Nikod\'ym property and its characterizations: Consequences of the -Bishop-Phelps property

+\begin{corollary} Let $G$ be a compact topological group.
+A $G$-Banach space $X$ is strongly $G$-dentable if and only if every separable bounded closed absolutely convex $G$-invariant set is $G$-dentable. \end{corollary} \begin{proof} One implication is obvious.
+Suppose that every separable bounded closed absolutely convex $G$-invariant set is $G$-dentable and let $C\subseteq X$ be an arbitrary bounded $G$-invariant set.
+By \Cref{lem:G-dent-separablydetermined}, it suffices to consider the case where $C$ is separable.
+Suppose, toward a contradiction, that $C$ is not $G$-dentable.
+Then obviously $D:=C\cup (-C)$ is not $G$-dentable either.
+By \Cref{fact:sGdentabilityInheritance}, $E:=\clco(D)$ is also not $G$-dentable.
+On the other hand, $E$ is separable, bounded, closed, absolutely convex, and $G$-invariant, contradicting the assumption. \end{proof}

-Having completed the separable reduction, we now turn to the proof of \Cref{thm:G-BP_implies_G-dentable}.
-We need the theorem below implied by the Big Peter-Weyl theorem.
-Given a topological group $G$ acting by linear isometries on a Banach space $X$, we say that $x \in X$ is \emph{almost $G$-invariant} (or \emph{$G$-finite}) if $\Span (G\cdot x)$ is a finite dimensional space.
+We also need the theorem below implied by the Big Peter-Weyl theorem.
+Given a topological group $G$ acting by linear isometries on a Banach space $X$, we say that $x \in X$ is \emph{almost $G$-invariant} (or \emph{$G$-finite}) if $\Span (G\cdot x)$ is a finite-dimensional space.
 The set of all almost $G$-invariant elements of $X$ will be denoted by $X_\mathrm{fin}$.

 \begin{theorem}[A version of the Big Peter-Weyl Theorem, {\cite[Theorem 3.51]{HofMorbook}}] Let $G$ be a compact group and $X$ be a $G$-Banach space.
 Then, we have that $X= \overline{X_{\mathrm{fin}}}$. \end{theorem}